samdturner/TaskPirates/README.md

 [Details][phase-five]

 ### Bonus Features (TBD)
+- [ ] Crew members respond immediately when they have been requested to join a crew
 - [ ] History of old voyages
 - [ ] Start multiple voyages
 - [ ] Multiple sessions/session management